 Capitalize the names of websites and web publications.
-Don’t italicize.
+Do not italicize.

 Always capitalize Agaric.

-Capitalize the proper names of Agaric products, features, pages, and tools.
+Capitalize the proper names of Agaric platforms and projects.

 Honor companies’ own names for themselves and their products.
 Go by whatever is used on their official website.
 Unless they end with an exclamation point (‘!’); that is absurd and will not be respected!